Hythlodaeus42/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+**Imputation Method**

-### Replace missing values with the mean for the 5-minute interval
+Replace missing values with the mean for the 5-minute interval.

+1. Merge original and average datasets
+2. Replace NA values with mean value.

 Step 1: Merge activity and averageStepsByInterval datasets

 ```r